alaudet/raspi-sump/README.md

 License
 =======
-I added a license for the main purpose of the use AS-IS clause is case you use this and your basement floods or causes any other disaster.
+I added a license for the main purpose of the use AS-IS clause in case you use this and your basement floods or causes any other disaster.
 You agree that your use of Raspi-Sump is at your own risk.